Dates: May 28 – August 3, 2018

 One week of the Program is dedicated to traveling across Japan.
 The provisional plan begins with a ride on the super-fast, super-smooth “bullet train” (shinkansen) from Tokyo to Hiroshima, followed by a visit the Peace Memorial Park and iconic Miyajima.
 We will then move on to Kyoto, Japan’s ancient cultural capital and home to seventeen UNESCO World Heritage sites.
 Ample time will be allowed for visits to Kyoto’s innumerable temples, shrines, gardens, palaces, and teahouses.
 Also, nearby Nara – Japan’s ancient ancient capital – beckons with its stately temples, shrines, and scores of wild deer that inhabit temple grounds and stroll down city streets.
 Finally, we will visit a rural community for on-the-ground observation of the problems of sustainable development.
 For a 2017 student’s perspective on the contrasting challenges of metropolitan as opposed to non-metropolitan sustainability, take a look at this photoblog.
-And for the Tokyo Tech perspective, click on this link.
+And for the Tokyo Tech perspective, click on this link or this one.

 Tokyo Sightseeing, Day Trips, and Long Weekends